OpenCyphal/pycyphal/docs/pages/architecture.rst

 automation scripts, prototypes, and various R&D cases.
 PyUAVCAN consists of a Python library (package) and a simple :abbr:`CLI (command line interface)` tool for basic diagnostics and shell script automation.

-It is designed to support **GNU/Linux**, **MS Windows**, and **OS X** as first-class target platforms.
+It is designed to support **GNU/Linux**, **MS Windows**, and **macOS** as first-class target platforms.

-The reader should be familiar with the `UAVCAN specification <https://uavcan.org/specification>`_ and `asynchronous programming in Python <https://docs.python.org/3/library/asyncio-task.html>`_ to understand this documentation.
+The reader should understand the basics of `UAVCAN <https://uavcan.org/>`_ and be familiar with `asynchronous programming in Python <https://docs.python.org/3/library/asyncio-task.html>`_ to understand this documentation.
-The latter is quite important because **PyUAVCAN provides a coroutine-based async API**.

 The library consists of several loosely coupled submodules, each implementing a well-segregated part of the protocol.
 Each of the submodules can be used separately depending on the level of abstraction required by the application.

 - :mod:`pyuavcan.dsdl` -- DSDL language support: code generation and object serialization.
+  This module is a wrapper over `Nunavut <https://github.com/UAVCAN/nunavut/>`_.

-- :mod:`pyuavcan.transport` -- the abstract UAVCAN transport layer model and several concrete transport implementations (UAVCAN/CAN, UAVCAN/UDP, UAVCAN/Serial, etc.).
+- :mod:`pyuavcan.transport` -- the abstract UAVCAN transport layer model and several concrete transport implementations (UAVCAN/CAN, UAVCAN/UDP, UAVCAN/serial, etc.).
-  The transport layer exposes a low-level API where data is represented as unstructured blocks of bytes.
+  This submodule exposes a relatively low-level API where data is represented as serialized blocks of bytes.
   Users may build custom concrete transports based on this module as well.

 - :mod:`pyuavcan.presentation` -- this layer binds the transport layer together with DSDL serialization logic,